gvisani/understand_xlm-r/README.md

 1. Download zip file from https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3424.
 Unzip into folder called *UD2.7*.
 2. Run `unzip_ud.py`

+Note: in our experiments, we assume that the UD folders are in the *parent* folder of the code folder.

 ## Scripts for data preparation

 The script `xlm_roberta.py` takes a PUD dataset file (or a file with the same format) and created a data structure containing hidden states and attention weights for all tokens in all sentences in the file.
 This script generates a pkl file that is used as input for the POS classifiers (`diagnostic_classifiers_pos.py`, `pos_statistics.py`) and for generating attention weights heatmaps (`gen_heatmap.py`).

 The script `xlm_roberta_multilingual_dicts.py` takes a file with bilingual lexicons (two columns of parallel words in two languages, one word per line, tab-separated, top row is the name of the language) and creates a data structure, saved as a pkl file, containing hidden states and attention weights for each token.
+The argument 'individual' controls if each word should be regarded as an individual sentence (for experiment 4 part 2) or if all words in one language should be regarded as a single sentence (for experiment 4 part 3)

 ## Experiment 1 - POS tags